martinnikolov93/n-way-compare/README.md

 ### Quick Diff Scroller

-The overview bar on the right provides a compact map of the current file comparison.
+The overview bar on the right gives you a small map of the current file comparison.

 | Marker | Meaning |
 | --- | --- |